György Lukács: Pre-Marxist period

 Whilst at university in Budapest, Lukács was part of socialist intellectual circles through which he met Ervin Szabó, an anarcho-syndicalist who introduced him to the works of Georges Sorel (1847–1922), the French proponent of revolutionary syndicalism.
 In that period, Lukács's intellectual perspectives were modernist and anti-positivist.
 From 1904 to 1908, he was part of a theatre troupe that produced modernist, psychologically realistic plays by Henrik Ibsen, August Strindberg, and Gerhart Hauptmann.

 Between 1906 and 1909 while in his early twenties, he worked on his 1,000 page A modern dráma fejlődésének története (History of the Development of the Modern Drama).
 It was published in Hungary in 1911.

-He was despaired when it won a prize in 1908 because he did not think the jury was fit to judge it.
+He was dismayed when it won a prize in 1908 because he did not think the jury was fit to judge it.

 Lukács spent much time in Germany, and studied at the University of Berlin from 1906 to 1907, during which time he made the acquaintance of the philosopher Georg Simmel.
 Later in 1913 whilst in Heidelberg, he befriended Max Weber, Emil Lask, Ernst Bloch, and Stefan George.
 The idealist system to which Lukács subscribed at this time was intellectually indebted to neo-Kantianism (then the dominant philosophy in German universities) and to Plato, Georg Wilhelm Friedrich Hegel, Søren Kierkegaard, Wilhelm Dilthey, and Fyodor Dostoyevsky.
 In that period, he published Soul and Form (Die Seele und die Formen, Berlin, 1911; tr.
 1974) and The Theory of the Novel (1916/1920; tr.
 1971).

 After the beginning of the First World War, Lukács was exempted from military service.
 In 1914, he married the Russian political activist Jelena Grabenko.

 In 1915, Lukács returned to Budapest, where he was the leader of the "Sunday Circle", an intellectual salon.
 Its concerns were the cultural themes that arose from the existential works of Dostoyevsky, which thematically aligned with Lukács's interests in his last years at Heidelberg.
 As a salon, the Sunday Circle sponsored cultural events whose participants included literary and musical avant-garde figures, such as Karl Mannheim, the composer Béla Bartók, Béla Balázs, Arnold Hauser, Zoltán Kodály and Karl Polanyi; some of them also attended the weekly salons.
 In 1918, the last year of the First World War (1914–1918), the Sunday Circle became divided.
 They dissolved the salon because of their divergent politics; several of the leading members accompanied Lukács into the Communist Party of Hungary.